Notice to Reader Financial Statements

 If you have ever applied for a bank loan or sought investors for your company, you may be familiar with Notice to Reader financial statements.

-Notice to Reader, or NTR, financial statements, are a requirement for a number of financial activities that could affect a business.
-Reporting finances to shareholders at year-end, seeking new investors, obtaining a loan from a bank - these are all situations that may require a Notice to Reader financial statement.
+Notice to Reader, or NTR, financial statements are a requirement for a number of financial activities that could affect a business.
+Reporting finances to shareholders at year-end, seeking new investors, and obtaining a loan from a bank - these are all situations that may require a Notice to Reader financial statement.

 How can your business benefit from Notice to Reader financial statements?
 Accountor CPA can help you determine what type of financial statement is best for your company.